Jewish Beliefs On Drug And Alcohol Addiction And Rehab

 Unfortunately, an increase of Jewish-related substance abuse cases has caused many Jewish leaders to take interest in addressing the issue.
 Many are hoping this encourages Jewish individuals suffering with substance use disorders to take action and get the help they need, knowing there is support in their community.

 The guilt of substance abuse and the shame others place on members in their community is changing, however.
 In particular, many Jewish individuals are impacted by the devastating effects of Opioids and are getting help.
 Treatment centers have supported this by including Jewish-focused 12-Step principles to treat patients.

 Looking for a place to start?

 Join the thousands of people that have called a treatment provider for rehab information.

 Jewish Addiction Statistics

-A survey indicated 41.2% of (Jewish) individuals knew someone who currently battled substance abuse in their community.
+A survey indicated 41.2% of Jewish individuals knew someone who currently battled substance abuse in their community.
 Additionally, 23.5% of respondents had a family history of drug or alcohol abuse.
 The many myths surrounding the lack of Jewish people battling chemical dependencies can hurt the community.
-Another source found that tranquilizer dependencies were common in the elder Jewish community, as well as sedative and pain pill dependences.
+Another source found that Tranquilizer dependencies were common in the elder Jewish community, as well as Sedative and Painkiller dependences.